Doubly heavy tetraquark states in the constituent quark model using diffusion Monte Carlo method: Numerical results

 Using the SLM, we further calculate the ground states of all doubly heavy tetraquark systems with $J^P=0^+,1^+,2^+$.
 Their corresponding dimeson thresholds are listed in Table ~\ref{threshold}.
 The bound states solutions are shown in Table~\ref{QQqqAll}.
 By comparing Tables ~\ref{threshold} and~\ref{QQqqAll}, one can identify the unbound systems.

 In Ref.~\cite{Ortega:2022efc}, Ortega \etal used the same SLM model and got a very shallow bound $0(1^+)$ $cc\bar{n}\bar{n}$ state as listed in Table~\ref{QQqqAll}.
 This is perhaps due to the Resonating Group Method (RGM) they used.
 In this method, the meson wave functions are calculated in advance and input inside directly, where only the S-wave dimeson structure is considered.
 The higher partial wave component inside the $q\bar{q}$ pair and the distortion effect of the meson inside the tetraquark systems are neglected.
 This significantly restricts the wave function space and shifts a deeply bound state to the vicinity of the threshold.
 In the DMC calculations in this work, the spatial wave function is unclustered with no assumption of either diquark-antidiquark or dimeson structure, and all walkers diffuse freely in space.
 Therefore we can naturally obtain a deeply bound state.
 Similarly, their $T_{bb}$ bound state with quantum number $I(J^P)=0(1^+)$ is also shallower than ours.
-In addition, their results are inconsistent with ours by predicting extra $bb\bar{n}\bar{n}$ bound states with quantum numbers $0(0^+)$, $1(0^+)$, $1(1^+)$ and $1(2^+)$.
-The authors obtained the $0(0^+)$ $bb\bar{n}\bar{n}$ bound state which is dominated by $\bar{B}\bar{B}$ component (about 92\%)~\cite{Ortega:2022efc}.
-It should be noted that the corresponding threshold of the $0(0^+)$ $bb\bar{n}\bar{n}$ system actually cannot be $\bar{B}\bar{B}$.
-The $0(0^+)$ $\bar{B}\bar{B}$ system is forbidden because of the Bose symmetry.
+It should be noted that the corresponding threshold of the $0(0^+)$ $bb\bar{n}\bar{n}$ system actually cannot be $\bar{B}\bar{B}$, which is forbidden because of the Bose symmetry. ~\footnote{ \clabel[BBforbid]{The $\bar{B}$ meson is a boson with $I(J^P)=\frac{1}{2}(0^-)$.
+The total wave function of two identical $\bar{B}$ mesons has to be exchange symmetric.
+When constructing a $I(J^P)=0(0^+)$ $\bar{B}\bar{B}$ total wave function, the spin part $0_s\otimes 0_s\rightarrow 0_s$ is symmetric.
+The isospin part $\frac{1}{2}_I\otimes \frac{1}{2}_I\rightarrow 0_I$ is antisymmetric.
+To satisfy the exchange symmetry of two boson $\bar{B}\bar{B}$, the remaining spatial wave function has to be exchange antisymmetric, i.e., the orbital angular momentum quantum number $l$ is odd.
+However, the parity $P$ becomes $(-1)^l=-1$.
+Therefore the $0(0^+)$ $\bar{B}\bar{B}$ system is forbidden.} }

 In Ref.~\cite{Deng:2022cld}, Deng \etal used a similar $\chi$CQM.
 In the dimeson structure with only the $1_c\times 1_c$ color configuration, a bound state with a binding energy of only $-0.34$ MeV was found.
 Even after adding the $8_c\times8_c$ color configuration, it remains a shallow one.
 For comparison, we also perform a calculation using the same model and obtain a deep binding energy of $-110$ MeV.
 The difference arises from the dimeson S-wave constraint in their variational approach.
 So essentially, it is for the same reason as described earlier about RGM.
 The same situation happens in Ref.~\cite{Yang:2009zzp}.
 Two shallow bound states with binding energies of $-0.6$ and $-0.2$ MeV are obtained using two $\chi$CQMs under the dimeson structure.